 3. Re-spray the repaired stove top

 First mask the glass doors and metal handles with newspaper and tape.
 Protect the walls and hearth, too, if you are painting the whole appliance.
 Before applying the paint, open doors and windows to ensure good ventilation.
 Hold the can about 25-30cm away from the surface and spray the damaged top of the stove.

 If stoves have sooty windows, it can indicate that they are not burning efficiently.
 To clean, wipe the window with stove glass cleaner, leave for five minutes, then remove with a damp rag.
 Clean a sooty window on a wood-burning stove with wood ash applied on a damp cloth.
 Rub away the soot and then wipe with a clean cloth.

 Over time the rope seal around the door will flatten and lose its shape, affecting the stove's efficiency and allowing fumes to leak out.
 Set a small fire and close the doors and air intakes.
 Move a lit candle around the door – if the flame is drawn towards it a poor seal is indicated and the rope needs replacing.

 6. Give the stove a health check

 Clean out the firebox and empty the ash pan.
 Shine a torch inside to check that the firebricks are not broken.
-Order any replacement parts now so that the stove is ready for the autumn.
 Leave the air inlets open and the door ajar to allow a flow of air through the chimney to keep it dry.
-Arrange to have the chimney swept.
+Arrange to have the chimney swept too.

 7. Clean the hearth ready for sealing